-The Alfred State Police Academy is designed to serve recruits both pre-employment (Phase I) and employed (Phase II) while earning the Basic Course for Police Officers Certificate.
+The Alfred State Police Academy is designed to serve cadets both pre-employment (Phase I) and employed (Phase II) while earning the Basic Course for Police Officers Certificate.
 The Academy directly benefits the entire Western New York region and provides police departments in Allegany and neighboring counties with high-quality law enforcement training opportunities and access to the corresponding certifications.

 Entry into the program requires approval from the program/session director after successfully completing all entry criteria including physical fitness testing and medical requirements.
-Phase I pre-employment recruits will also require a criminal history check (a felony conviction in any state disallows participation) and an oral interview.
+Phase I pre-employment cadets will also require a criminal history check (a felony conviction in any state disallows participation) and an oral interview.
 Completion of the program and obtaining the certificate is not a guarantee of employment with any agency.

 Academy participants will gain knowledge and expertise in New York State laws, investigations, defensive tactics, emergency services and management, emergency vehicle operations, and many more topics as outlined by the New York State’s Basic Course for Police Officers.

 Alfred State offers both Associate in Science (AS) and Bachelor of Science (BS) degrees in criminal justice.
 The Alfred State Police Academy will complement these degree programs by providing students wanting to work in policing the opportunity to complete their degree in the same location where they complete their police training curriculum.
-The academy will offer recruits enrolled in our criminal justice degree programs the opportunity to apply up to 12 college credits toward elective requirements in the Bachelor of Science degree program.
+The academy will offer cadets enrolled in our criminal justice degree programs the opportunity to apply up to 12 college credits toward elective requirements in the Bachelor of Science degree program.
 Being able to take advantage of the credits requires early and careful planning by the student in consultation with their faculty adviser.